Finnoy Travel - Travel Stories and Reviews

 Speed limits

 The speed limits in Crete are moderately low.
 In cities and built-up areas, you are allowed to drive 50 km/h.
 Outside the cities, the limit is 80 km/h.
-On the highway, it is possible to drive 90 km/h but a lower limit may be forced with a traffic sign.
+It is possible to drive 90 km/h on the highway, but a traffic sign may enforce a lower limit.

 Crete Highway 90